msqrt/ssgl/README.md

         useShader(vertex(), fragment());
         glDrawArrays(GL_TRIANGLES, 0, 3);

-        // show the frame and clear the screen swapBuffers();
+        // show the frame on the screen swapBuffers();
-        glClear(GL_COLOR_BUFFER_BIT | GL_DEPTH_BUFFER_BIT);
+        // clear the screen for the next iteration glClear(GL_COLOR_BUFFER_BIT | GL_DEPTH_BUFFER_BIT);
     }
-    return 0;
 }
 ```

-Here the first thing to note is the function `get_rotation`, which constructs a basic rotation matrix from an angle.
-It's defined with the qualifier `glsl_function` which adds it to all shaders in the C++ file.
-Note that you can also call it from C++, as `glsl_function` does nothing on the C++ side.
-Includes are also followed by the shader parser, so you can define `glsl_function`s in a header file.
-In headers it might be useful to do `inline glsl_function`; the parser ignores anything before `glsl_function` so you can add any C++ qualifier in there.

-The next new thing is `Attribute`, which defines a vertex attribute view into a buffer.
-The type defines how the attribute will look in the shader, and the arguments of the constructor (which are `(Buffer buffer, int stride, int offset, int type, bool normalized)`) set up how the attribute will be read from the buffer, just as you would with `glVertexAttribPointer`.
-Here, `buffer` is the vertex buffer we stored our vertex data in, `stride` is the size of the `Vertex` struct, `offset` is 0 for the first attribute and `sizeof(vec2)` for the second, as that's how many bytes we have to skip to land in the beginning of the first color value. `type` is deduced from the element type of the template argument (for example `float` for `vec2` and `uint` for ´uvec4´); if your data is, say, `int16_t`, you'll have to give `GL_SHORT` in the constructor. `normalized` dictates how non-float input data is mapped to a float type in a shader.
-So `Attribute<vec3>(b, 2, 0, GL_SHORT, true)` would give attribute values between -1.0 and 1.0, but with `normalize=false` the range would be 0.0 to 65536.0.
-This is exactly how `glVertexAttribPointer` works, `Attribute` is just a thin wrapper around it.

-`TimeStamp` is a helper from `utils/gl_timing.h`.
-It lets you place timing events in code and measure elapsed cpu and gpu times between them; it's mainly useful for performance tuning, and has some overhead so should not be left in the final program.
-Here it's used just to show it off in context.

-Uniform values are bound simply with `bind()`, and attributes with `bind_attribute()`.
-Try binding an `Attribute` with a mismatched type in the `in` statement (for example, `in vec3 bind_attribute(position)`); you'll get a compile time error.

-Beyond the binds, there's relatively little special going on in the shaders.
-Notice how we use the `f` postfixes for floats; these get removed by the parser so no GLSL compiler gets confused.
+Notice how we use `f` postfixes for floats like C++ and unlike GLSL.
+They get removed before compiling the shader so no GLSL compiler gets confused.
 It's not strictly necessary but good practice to use the `f`s, since it keeps the C++ compiler from emitting loads of warnings about conversions between `float` and `double`.

-An `out` parameter from the framgent shader could be bound to render to a texture with `bind_target()`; this is not necessary here, as we're writing to the screen.
-Incidentally, there's a special global texture with the name `screen` that you can pass in when you write a generic shader that needs to be able to write either to the screen or a texture.
-So you could use it here; try replacing `screen` with `bind_target(screen)`.
-Similarly, there's a `bind_depth()` macro you can use to declare a depth target, and a special variable `screen_depth` for the default depth target.

-Then we do a drawcall, again giving the `Shader` objects returned by the shader lambdas to `useShader`. `swapBuffers` presents the image on the screen.

-Note that shaders are hot reloadable!
-This is always active, and the reloading is done by simply saving the file.
-Try running the program, and while it's running, change `get_rotation(t)` to `get_rotation(-t)` and save `main.cpp`.
-The triangle should jump a bit and start rotating in the other direction.

 ## screenshots